Fisheries

 Oysters

 The Chesapeake Bay remains one of the few places in the world that still supports an industry based on harvesting oysters from the wild, though it is a fraction of what it once was.
 Decades of overharvesting, disease, and pollution have taken their toll, removing not just the oysters but the valuable habitat they created, as well.
-Find out more about oysters to the Chesapeake and efforts to restore them.
+Learn more about the importance of oysters to the Chesapeake and efforts to restore them.

 Shellfish Aquaculture